Home Case Requiring Additional Testing: Hank Skinner

 Was Hank Skinner in any condition to commit the horrendous crime?
 The defense’s toxicology expert at trial indicated that Skinner was nearly comatose at the time of the murders from a near-lethal mixture of codeine and vodka.
 Skinner had a blood alcohol level of .2 (more than twice the legal limit), and .44 grams of codeine per 100 ml. of blood.

-Dr. Harold Kalant, professor emeritus of Toxicology and Pharmacology at the University of Toronto, reviewed the case in 2010 and had this to say: “I wouldn’t be surprised if the heavy drinker would be able to move about somewhat, but he would be very confused and badly impaired and would have difficulty standing or walking in a coordinated manner”
+Dr. Harold Kalant, professor emeritus of Toxicology and Pharmacology at the University of Toronto, reviewed the case in 2010 and had this to say: “I wouldn’t be surprised if the heavy drinker would be able to move about somewhat, but he would be very confused and badly impaired, and would have difficulty standing or walking in a coordinated manner”

 Hank Skinner is 5’9″ tall and weighed 140 pounds at the time of the murders.
 Skinners right hand is severely handicapped due to an accident causing nerve damage.
 When looking at Skinner’s physical stature along with his impaired condition, one has to ask if it was even remotely possible that he committed the crime.
 Keep in mind that Elwin Caler was 6’6″ tall and weighed 265 pounds.